salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 ![swarm chart of skewed data](images/skewed-swarm-chart.png){ width="450"}

->Swarm charts add jitter along the x-axis to highlight density so that the fattest (or widest) parts of the plot have the most data points.
-As you can see in the plots, most of the data is clustered near the median.
-The orange circles indicate the outlier data.
+>Swarm charts add jitter along the x-axis to highlight density so that the fattest (or widest) parts of the plot have the most data points and clustered around the median.
+As you can see in these plots, fat regions will be off-centered for a skewed dataset.

 ??? example "Code to generate Swarm Charts"